Scalingo/scalingo-operator/README.md

 ### Force delete the CRD

-The kubernetes delete CRD hangs indefinetly, example:
+In case the kubernetes delete CRD hangs indefinetly, as with such command:
 ```sh
 kubectl delete crd postgresqls.databases.scalingo.com
 ```

-To force the deletion, remove the Finalizers manually:
+to force the deletion, remove the Finalizers manually:
 ```sh
 # example
 $KIND=PostgreSQL